Progressive Citizens' Party: Women's rights

 The FBP was an early proponent of the introduction of women's suffrage to Liechtenstein, starting in 1970.
 However, two separate referendums on the issue were rejected by male-only voters in 1971 and 1973 respectively.
 The Women in the FBP group was founded in September 1982 to represent women's issues within the party, and also to further advocate for the introduction of women's suffrage.
 The party then again proposed the issue to the Landtag of Liechtenstein in December 1983 and again in April 1984.
 Following a successful referendum (among men only) in July 1984, women's suffrage was introduced to Liechtenstein.

-Emma Eigenmann, belonging to the FBP, was the woman elected to the Landtag of Liechtenstein in 1986.
+Emma Eigenmann, belonging to the FBP, was the first woman elected to the Landtag of Liechtenstein in 1986.
 In the first Mario Frick cabinet, Cornelia Gassner, also belonging to the FBP, became the first female government councillor.
 Rita Kieber-Beck was also the first female Deputy Prime Minister of Liechtenstein.